ashleywillard/healthy-eff/README.md

   * Only employees who have submitted a healthy activity in the month selected will be available to select via checkbox
 * To view a specific employee's calendar, click the calendar image in the row that corresponds to that employees name

+##### Manage Page:
+* From this page, admin can edit employee information, such as adding new employees, editing current employee information, and deleting employees
-##### Manage Page Restrictions: Admin can only change the reimbursement rate by four numbers in length (not counting a period, so 1111 and 11.11 are both valid.
+* While Admin can change the reimbursement rate, it is limited to four numbers in length (not counting a period, so 1111 and 11.11 are both valid.
 11111 is not).
-Admins cannot delete themselves, although other admins can delete other admins.
+* Admins cannot delete themselves, although other admins can delete other admins.

+##### Pending Page:
+* On the pending page Admin can approve or deny employees' past day inputs.
+Admin will be presented with the date the employee wants to add as well as the reason for inputing the day late.

 ##License